How To Find Internal Links to a Page (3 Proven Methods)

 To update internal links after a site restructure or redesign

 Some pages may be moved elsewhere after a site restructure or redesign, such as when the blog section is moved to a new subdomain.
-Site owners must place proper URL redirects from the old links to new ones to ensure a smooth user experience.
+Site owners must place redirects from the old links to new ones to ensure a smooth user experience.
 Finding internal links to a page helps determine which pages need to be updated with the new URLs.

 To identify potential orphan pages

-By definition, orphan pages are disconnected from the site structure, which means they are uncrawlable unless Google can discover them via backlinks.
 Pages with few internal links are the most vulnerable to becoming orphans.
-By finding incoming internal links, you can prevent the possibility of harboring orphan pages.
+By finding incoming internal links, you can add more relevant contextual links and prevent the possibility of orphan pages.

 To boost the SEO performance of targeted pages